 So why does it work without comments or sharing?

 The fiberglass pool article works because it directly answers a specific question asked by the target audience, people considering purchasing a fiberglass pool.
 I’m sure that it also hits on a high volume key phrase which probably wasn’t too competitive (note: key word research!).

 The person wondering how much it would cost to install a pool is looking for an answer to their question which is provided by the article.
 There is no motivation to discuss the details of the pricing or to share their findings on Facebook.
 They are considering buying a pool for themselves, not their online community.

-It is also a piece of knowledge with a sort cycle of need, not an ongoing learning process.
+It is also a piece of knowledge with a short cycle of need, not an ongoing learning process.
 The potential buyer learns how much a pool will cost and makes a decision to either continue in the buying process or not.
-The key for the pool company is to capture them and move them through the sales funnel from that point.
+The key for the pool company is to capture those potential buyers and move them through the sales funnel from that point.
 Not to gather comments and social sharing about the cost of a pool.

 It all depends on Objectives

 For the blogger who is blogging out of a passion for a hobby or is selling ads based on impressions, comments and an active community are much more important.
 Their business model depends on bringing visitors to their site, keeping them there and driving page views in order to increase advertising revenue.
 Content marketing is about providing content the user needs, using that content to bring the target audience to your website and guiding potential clients through the sales funnel.
 The goal isn’t to spend time discussing the price of a pool.
 The goal is to convert them into pool customers.